 Explain questions are asking you to show cause and effect as you try to justify whatever the question is asking of you.
 It involves you writing 2 sentences: sentence 1 is making a statement in relation to the question and sentence 2 is showing the effect.
 It is sentence 2 where you look to pick up your mark.
 It is important to note that the cause given in sentence 1 must correspond with the effect in sentence 2.
 If these do not match up, you will not get a mark.
-Let’s look at some examples of these through 1 mark answers.

 - Q) Explain why you should collect data before starting a mental development plan.

 Sentence 1: ‘I collected data before starting a mental development plan because it helped me identify my strengths and weaknesses.’

 Sentence 2: ‘This meant I was able to create a development plan that was actually relevant for my weakness of motivation and include approaches that actually developed this factor.’

 - Q) Explain why you used a certain method to monitor your progress in the social factor.

 ‘I used a training diary because it was a portable method that I carried to training with me.
 This meant I was able to take notes on our team dynamics during the session and record thoughts and feelings that were fresh in my head.’

 - Q) Explain why this method (PPW) is suitable for collecting data on Emotional factors (2)